 Bergoglio's election caused mass emotional rejoicing in Argentina.

-Fernandez wore a black suit, white pearls and a brimmed hat with a matching bow for the meeting with Francis.
-They exchanged several gifts and kissed each other on the cheeks.
+Fernandez wore a black suit and brimmed hat with a matching bow for the meeting with Francis, at which they exchanged gifts.

 "There was a very difficult situation in 1978 when Argentina and Chile were almost at war and then John Paul II intervened and helped bring the two countries closer," she told reporters.

 "Now the situation is different because Britain and Argentina are two democratic countries with governments elected by the people.
 The only thing we ask is that we can sit down and negotiate."

 (Reporting by Gavin Jones; writing by Barry Moody; editing by James Mackenzie)

 - Housing, jobs data weaken, but overall economic picture still upbeat